 Either way, if you think that pricing your products below what customers could afford to pay would bring you more profits, chalk it off.
 That’s not going to work.
-Because 86% of customers are willing to pay more for better customer experience.
+Because 86% of customers are willing to pay more for a better customer experience.

 So, raising your price isn't going to affect your business.
 Rather, it could wonderfully increase your average order value (provided you have a marketing automation tool that caters to exceptional customer experience).

 And it’s really a simple solution to increasing your AOV.

 So, at this moment, since your business inception, if you never rethought your pricing, it’s time to do so now.
 If you are concerned and have nil foresight as to how this change would impact your business, don’t worry, marketing automation will have your back.

 With a marketing automation tool, you could raise the price of a few products and compare the orders over time.
 You could also identify key demographics, segment the audience and test the price variants with each group.

 Once you have some data on how the price changes are impacting your profitability, you could make the necessary tweaks to get a better AOV.
 In case, despite all the price optimization, you seem to lose your AOV from what it was in the beginning, you can lower your prices again.